m-labs/artiq/doc/manual/extending_rtio.rst

 These are our inputs, outputs, and intermediate signals.
 By convention, in Migen, these definitions are all made at the beginning of a module, and separated from the logic that interconnects them with a line containing the three symbols ``###``.
 See also ``ttl_simple.py`` and other modules.

-Since hardware description is not linear or chronological, nothing conceptually prevents us from making these statements in any other order -- in fact, except for the practicalities of code execution, nothing particularly prevents us from defining the connections between the signals before we define the signals themselves -- but for readable and maintainable code, this format is vastly preferrable.
+Since hardware description is not linear or chronological, nothing conceptually prevents us from making these statements in any other order -- in fact, except for the practicalities of code execution, nothing particularly prevents us from defining the connections between the signals before we define the signals themselves -- but for readable and maintainable code, this format is vastly preferable.

 Combinatorial and synchronous statements
 """"""""""""""""""""""""""""""""""""""""